 4. Cybersecurity Awareness Training

-One of the most effective measures you can take to protect your business and your bottom line is to train your employees and yourself in cybersecurity awareness.
-Employees that are trained to recognize the signs of phishing attacks become your organization’s best line of defense against cybercriminals.
+One of the most effective measures to protect your business and your bottom line is to train your employees and yourself in cybersecurity awareness.
+Employees trained to recognize the signs of phishing attacks become your organization’s best line of defense against cybercriminals.

-Learn more about different types of phishing attacks, how data breaches impact you and your business, and what employees should do after a phishing attack in this post.
+In this post, learn more about different types of phishing attacks, how data breaches impact you and your business, and what employees should do after a phishing attack.